If everyone only says “yes” - avoid groupthink in retrospect

 An experiment by the social psychologist shows how groupthink can be recognized Solomon Ash (1951) very striking: a group is given the task of recognizing which of the three lines is as long as the reference line.

-If the majority of the group chooses an obviously wrong solution, the test person also chooses this.
-One of the symptoms of groupthink is a high level of conformity.
-In addition, teams often feel invulnerable to external attacks because they feel very secure about what they are doing.
-Another interesting aspect is that the uniformity pressure leads to the simple assumption that decisions are unanimous - although no clear consent was ever given.
-The silence of a team member is then considered, among other things, as approval of the general opinion.
+If the majority of the group chooses an obviously wrong solution, the test subject also chooses the same solution.
+Symptomatic of groupthink is, among other things, a high degree of conformity.
+In addition, teams often feel invulnerable to attacks from the outside, as they feel very sure of their cause.
+An interesting aspect is also that the pressure for uniformity leads to the simple assumption that decisions are unanimous - even though clear consent has never been expressed.
+The silence of a team member is then, among other things, regarded as agreement to the general opinion.

-The behavior of teams in which Groupthink occurs is mainly characterized by conformity.
-But what can you do now against this striving for unanimity - especially when it occurs in retrospectives?
+The behaviors of teams in which groupthink occurs are mainly characterized by conformity.
+But what can be done against this striving for unanimity - especially when it occurs in retrospectives?

-Prevent groupthink - what to do about group thinking in retrospectives?
+Preventing groupthink - what to do against groupthink in retrospectives?

 A simple, yet effective way to avoid groupthink is to first consult opinions anonymously.
 You can do this by, for example, asking about certain topics in advance of the retro items and then discussing the results in retro.
 This is how the retro tool from Echometer works: You can identify topics that interest you using psychological items and use them to design the retrospective.
 Anonymity not only allows each team member to express their opinion, but also does so in a psychologically safe atmosphere.